dmarkdurrett/stamus_for_splunk/README.md

 check_tls = no
 ```

-The `SSP_TOKEN` can be generated from Scirius Security Platform by going to `Account Settings` via the user icon on the top right
+The `SSP_TOKEN` can be generated from Stamus Security Platform by going to `Account Settings` via the user icon on the top right
 and selecting `Edit token`.
 Only read access is necessary so a user with low privilege can be used.

 ## Usage

 ### Dashboards and Reports

-Dashboards and reports containing Suricata in their name are designed for Suricata sensors and do not require a Scirius Security Platform.
+Dashboards and reports containing Suricata in their name are designed for Suricata sensors and do not require a Stamus Security Platform.

 The others dashboards require connectivity or data coming from a SSP installation.